Tips for Surviving Your Dog’s Rehab

 Kongs can be a very handy way to keep your dog busy with fun treats.
 Kelly Rossi filled the hard rubber, hollow toys with peanut butter, canned pumpkin or yogurt and mixed in kibble or treats years ago when her Boxer, Raven, was recovering from surgery.
 After stuffing the Kongs, she froze them.
 “They [lasted] a long time and [made] her tired when done,” Rossi said.
 Raven also consumed long-lasting chew treats, including veggie yam and sweet potato rawhide, chicken strips, bully sticks, rawhide flips, and turkey medallions.
 Big Boyz sweet potato chews kept Liz Beyer’s dogs happy and busy during recovery and beyond, she said.
 Beyer’s mixed breed dog, Bandit, had several injuries and illnesses to recover from during her life, and the Front Porch Pets brand of chew treats kept her happy every time.

 Making a dog work to get treats can trigger “prey drive” as well as “food drive”, making the activity even more stimulating.
 Rossi hid treats inside puzzle toys and Raven happily ripped them apart to find her prize.
 Adrienne McLean, whose mixed breed, Judy, was sidelined from agility due to a back problem, said, “I cut holes in regular old plastic balls and put something in there that she couldn’t quite get out (a liver treat or something else smelly) and she would spend quite a bit of time, even just in her crate, nosing it around until the treat finally came out.”
 The Everlasting Treat Ball is a great product that works similarly.
 The puncture-resistant ball can be filled with kibble or treats and then one or both of the open ends can be packed with an Everlasting Treat, which acts as an edible “cap” for a dog to work through.
-Even tough chewers can enjoy this treat for several hours from a relatively stationary position, according to owners.
+Even tough chewers can enjoy this treat for several hours from a relatively stationary position, according to s.

 Food isn’t the only way to keep your sidelined hound happy.
 Jennifer Bachelor, who owns very successful obedience and agility greyhounds, said, “Sit out in the sun – getting a little can make them tired.”
 She also suggested spending time grooming your injured dog.
 Even short-haired dogs can enjoy being brushed, and you’ll reduce shedding and dirt in the process.

 Being forced to rest during recovery doesn’t mean that all training has to stop.
-Angelica Steinker, a certified dog trainer and owner of Courteous Canine Dog Smith, suggested several options: “If you have a dog limited in movement because of an injury, there are lots of things you can shape.
+Angelica Steinker, a certified dog trainer and of Courteous Canine Dog Smith, suggested several options: “If you have a dog limited in movement because of an injury, there are lots of things you can shape.
 For example, have your dog lie down, and you can use your clicker to shape head movements.”
 Steinker said that a dog that can move one paw or even his nose can learn to indicate items based on a cue.
 Teach a dog to touch a particular object when prompted so that the dog can pick that object out by name.
 Eventually you could have several objects out, like a ball, a toy, and a bone, and ask the dog to indicate the ball, for example.
 Or play a matching game – have the three items in front of your dog and the same three items behind your back.
 Your dog should indicate his ball when you show yours, for example.
 “This type of training is very mentally taxing so you can get a lot of bang for your buck shaping discriminations like this,” Steinker said.

 Owners can take the discrimination concept a bit further and teach their dog to “read,” according to Steinker.
 To do this, train the dog that the cue to indicate or pick up an object (like a ball) is a flashcard with the word on it.
 It may take a long time for your dog to understand that different words are different cues.
 All of these discrimination exercises are challenging, so make sure you keep things fun and upbeat.
 Using a clicker to shape the behavior may add to the fun and help keep the training session positive.